 Camels are highly valued in Abu Dhabi and there are camel farms all around the outskirts of the city.
 Once you head out into the desert, there are hundreds of camels to stop and meet!
 Camel racing is a popular sport in the UAE and many camels are bred for racing, as well as for milk.

 Another desert activity – this was definitely the most exhilarating hour of our trip!
 Ride in a 4×4 up, over and down the huge sand dunes, stopping midway to admire the beauty of this enormous desert.
 Definitely one of my favourite things to do in Abu Dhabi.

 The best views of the city can be seen from the Observation Deck at 300 Jumeirah at Etihad Towers.
 On a clear day, you can see for miles, taking in the beautiful beaches, grand hotels and desert beyond.
 The entry cost is AED 95 (£20).

 Beaches probably aren’t the first thing that spring to mind when you think of Abu Dhabi, but in fact, it has plenty!
-Some are private and accessible through hotels, but there are also free public beaches.
+Some are private and accessible through hotels, but there are also free public beaches and there are lots of lovely beach clubs in Abu Dhabi too.
 Yas beach on Yas Island is a great spot for an afternoon of sunbathing.
 If you’re staying at any of the island’s hotels (as we were), it’s free to enter.
 If not it costs AED 50/100 (£10/£20), weekday/weekends, which includes a towel and sun lounger.